EyeTyrant/CollectorAPI/README.md

 7. Llogin.
 8. Click on "Your Collections" to CRUD your collection.

-To pull images from the github repositories add the prefix ghcr.io/
+To pull images from the github repositories instead of Dockerhub, add the prefix ghcr.io/